OrencioRodolfo/time-to-react/ch1-state-of-the-art/README.md

 There are tons of solutions about building frontend apps nowadays.
 But the ones you'll probably heard about are [Angular], [VueJS] and (obviously) [ReactJS].

+Like I've said before, there's no "one fits all solution".
+Chose wisely based on your project.

+We keep saying "[Angular] framework" and "[ReactJS] library", but why this difference?
+Why is Angular considered a framework and React a library?
+Well, React focuses only on building User Interfaces while Angular focuses on building Single Page Applications.
+What this means is that Angular gives you much more functionality like routing and form validation.
+It is built to control the whole user experience.

+But isn't this possible to achieve with React too?
+It is, but not only with react itself.
+You'll need some other libraries from the React ecosystem like [react-router] or [redux-form].

 React has been the one gaining more traction these past years but hey, don't chose it blindly.
-I could give you an overview about each one of these, but I wouldn't dare trying to replace other such good resources about this topic.
+I could give you a much more deeper overview about each one of these, but I wouldn't dare trying to replace other such good resources about this topic.

 Here they are:
 * [Top JavaScript Libraries & Tech to Learn in 2018]